brainflow-dev/brainflow/docs/BrainFlowDev.rst

 BrainFlow Emulator allows you to run all integration tests for all supported boards without real hardware.
 Our CI uses it for test automation.
 Also, you can run it on your own PC!

+Emulators listed here intended for CI and run process to test automatically.
+It's great for automation but not easy to use if you need to test it in GUI.
+So, for some devices there are manual emulators as well.
+Such emulators don't run process to test for you.
+Manual emulators make it easier to run tests in GUI based applications.

 Streaming Board
 ~~~~~~~~~~~~~~~~~~